dougsweetser/Q/docs/Math/equivalence_classes.md

 regions.
 If two events are the same interval away from the origin, then they are both on the same hyperbola.

-The equivlance relation uses the square of a quaternion:
+The equivalence relation uses the square of a quaternion:

 ![](../images/Math/equivalence_classes/equivalence_time-like_space-like.png)